Bridgeton, New Jersey: Crime

 Bridgeton has consistently had violent crime rates above the national average.
-They are among the highest in the state, along with Camden, Atlantic City, Newark, and Trenton.
+It is among the highest in the state, along with Camden, Atlantic City, Newark, and Trenton.
 In 2015, NeighborhoodScout, a real estate analytics firm, ranked it as the 25th most dangerous city in America.
 A 2019 report in the Asbury Park Press listed Bridgeton at fifth on its list of the state's ten most dangerous cities.
 In 2022, based on data from FBI Uniform Crime Reports, Bridgeton had 203 violent crimes, ranked ninth highest among all municipalities in the state.

 Local government

 The City of Bridgeton is governed within the Faulkner Act system of municipal government, formally known as the Optional Municipal Charter Law, under Mayor-Council plan A, as implemented on July 1, 1970, based on the recommendations of a Charter Study Commission.
 The city is one of 71 municipalities (of the 564) statewide governed under this form.
 The governing body is comprised of a mayor and a five-member City Council.
 Council members are elected at-large in non-partisan elections and serve concurrent four-year terms of office in balloting held as part of the November general election.
 Based on the results of an ordinance passed in June 2011, Bridgeton's non-partisan elections were shifted from May to November, which took effect with the November 2014 general election.

 The mayor exercises executive power of the municipality and appoints department heads with council approval.
 The mayor may remove department heads subject to council disapproval by 2/3 of all members, prepares the budget.
 The mayor has veto over ordinances, subject to override by 2/3 of all members of the council.
 The mayor exercises executive power of the municipality.
 Up to ten departments may be created under the mayor's direction.
 A business administrator assists the mayor in budget preparation and administers purchasing and personnel systems.
 By ordinance, the business administrator may supervise administration of departments, subject to mayor's direction.
 The City Council exercises legislative power of municipality and approves appointment of department heads.
 The council may disapprove removal of department heads by 2/3 vote of all members and can override the mayor's veto by 2/3 of all members.
 The council selects one of its own members to serve as its president.

-As of 2025, the Mayor is Albert B. Kelly, whose term of office ends on December 31, 2022.
-Members of the City Council are Council President Edward Bethea, Rosemany DeQuinzio, James Curtis Edwards, David Gonzalez and Marian King (elected to fill an unexpired term), all of whom are serving concurrent terms of office that end December 31, 2022.
+As of 2025, the Mayor is Albert B. Kelly, whose term of office ends on December 31, 2026.
+Members of the City Council are Council President Edward Bethea, Rosemary DeQuinzio, James Curtis Edwards, David Gonzalez and Marian King, all of whom are serving concurrent terms of office that end December 31, 2026.

 Marian King was appointed to fill the seat that had been held by Samuel W. Feinstein.
 King served on an interim basis until the November 2021 general election, when she was elected to serve the balance of the term of office.